openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 Java integration {#java-integration}
 ---------------------------------------

-It is possible to integrate *jpylyzer* into Java applications.
+It is possible to integrate *jpylyzer* into Java applications[^21].
 A test class that shows how this works is included in the source repo [here](https://github.com/openpreserve/jpylyzer/tree/master/jpylyzer/java_demo/CallJpylyzer.java).
 This requires [Jython](https://www.jython.org/).
 Note that you may run into performance issues with (very) large images in this case, as Jython does not support [memory mapping](https://docs.python.org/3/library/mmap.html),